 Polar Posts: Signy Island

 Wikipedia has a surprisingly long page about this tiny island, but after looking at it for a while, it's just a list of geographical names.
-Signy Island is just south of the long, winding island of South Georgia.
+You can find the history of the area on the page for the South Orkney Islands.
+It looks like Signy Island is the only British research station there.

 Over at the British Antarctic Survey site, here is the latest info on Signy base.